 My bedroom is my only private space in my apartment, and therefore it’s crucial to keep it insanely organized.

-Chances are you feel the same; after all, you landed on this post.
+You feel the same; after all, you landed on this post.

-In the below, I’m sharing the best small bedroom organization ideas that I swear by.
+Below, I’m sharing the best small bedroom organization ideas that I swear by.

 These bedroom organization hacks cover:

-- How to declutter your bedroom so it feels more spacious
+- How to declutter your bedroom, so it feels more spacious

 - Best bedroom organization furniture